 We need the option to control the animation's timing (delay) easily and to execute it only when the element is visible on the screen.

 Now, with these custom attributes, we have the needed control, and anyone with basic HTML knowledge can use and be creative.

 The LESS code

-After that we need to add styles to all nvs-animation-delay attributes.
-In our case we use loop to iterate through the @animation-ms array.
-If you've never used CSS pre-processor, this can be a little bit overwhelming, but if you convert to CSS you will see that we are doing it just to minimize redundancy and it’s not black magic.
+After that, we need to add styles to all nvs-animation-delay attributes.
+In our case, we use a loop to iterate through the @animation-ms array.
+If you've never used CSS, pre-processor, this can be a little bit overwhelming, but if you convert to CSS, you will see that we are doing it just to minimize redundancy and it’s not black magic.

 To create the actual CSS, we need to initialize the loop (line 18).

 The styles below hide the elements before the beginning of the animation and disable the animation for small devices.